How to connect to an MS SQL Database

 driver=<JDBCDriverClassName> user=<userToConnectToDatabase> password=<passwordToConnectToDatabase> url= jdbc:sqlserver://<serverName>\<instanceName>:<portNumber>;<property=value> batchCount=1000

-As an example, to connect to a SQL Server instance named SQL2016 that is in a server named Host1 and is configure to listen in the port 2455 with the user User1 and password P@ssword1, the configuration file would be:
+As an example, to connect to a SQL Server instance named SQL2016 that is in a server named Host1 and is configured to listen in the port 2455 with the user User1 and password P@ssword1, the configuration file would be:

 driver= com.microsoft.sqlserver.jdbc.SQLServerDriver user=User1 password= P@ssword1 url= jdbc:sqlserver://Host1\\SQL2016:2455 batchCount=1000